 - Magnetometer pricing includes wiring harnesses.

 - GPS pricing includes wiring harnesses.

 - Trig TT22.
-Wiring harness and transponder antenna are included!
+Wiring harness included.

 - Open Flight Solutions FlightBox available at https://www.openflightsolutions.com/flightbox/.
 Antennas are included but you will need a USB – Serial adapter which is also available via their website.
 Our openness to third-party compatibility makes this possible!